 On the second day we drove to the beach above Olinda where Ark Angels, Veronica’s motor boat is kept in a marina.
 The boat was being used for commercial tours of the bay and river above Olinda.
 During the last tour the boat got stuck on a sand bank, so we were on a mission to check the channel at the same time of day that the next tour would be given.

 After checking the channel and going for a swim, we anchored by a small island for drinks and a bite to eat.
 Our waiter has a classic north Brazilian face.

-On our way back to the house we stopped for ice cream (again!) at a parlor where Veronica has been going to for years.
+On our way back to the house we stopped for ice cream (again!) at a parlor that Veronica has been going to for years.
 She even supplies the shop with mangos.

 We went into the kitchen where they were making avocado ice cream.
 How cool.

-Brazil is so big it takes a days to travel across.
-Now I was on the Atlantic coast, near the northeast corner and needed to start riding south.
-I could have stayed in Refice a long time and had to push myself and stay one more night, then I had to get moving south.
+Brazil is so big it takes days to travel across.
+Now I was on the Atlantic coast, near the northeast corner, and needed to start riding south.
+I could have stayed in Refice a long time and had to push myself and only stay one more night, but then I had to get moving south.